Multi-Agent Reinforcement Learning for V2X Resource Allocation: Disentangling MARL Challenges Through Benchmarking: Results and Discussions

 This trend reflects how different algorithms cope with non-stationarity induced by joint-action space growth.
 As the number of agents increases, each agent’s environment depends on an increasingly large and evolving joint policy.
 Consequently, replay-buffer samples collected under previous joint policies become increasingly inconsistent, leading to performance degradation in value-based methods.
 Value decomposition approaches partially mitigate this effect through structured factorization but remain sensitive to stale replay buffers.
 In contrast, actor-critic methods rely on on-policy updates and thus naturally adapt to the evolving joint policy.
 PPO further stabilizes learning by constraining policy updates via its clipped objective, explaining its superior scalability.

-\textbf{The key insights from \emph{SIG SL} results are:} \begin{itemize} \item \textbf{Multi-step decision-making, fast fading, and larger action space have limited impact on performance.} \item \textbf{In fully observable environments, value-based CTDE methods (VDN, QMIX) excel at coordination through value decomposition at small scales, whereas CTDE offers no clear advantage for actor-critic methods.
-As the number of agents increases, however, the performance of value-based methods degrades, while PPO-based actor-critic algorithms maintain near-optimal performance, demonstrating superior scalability.}
+\textbf{The key insights from \emph{SIG SL} results are:} \begin{itemize} \item \textbf{Multi-step decision-making and fast fading do not have significant impact on performance.} \item \textbf{In fully observable environments, value-based CTDE methods (VDN and QMIX) excel at coordination through value decomposition at small scales, whereas CTDE offers no clear advantage for actor-critic methods.
+However, as the number of agents increases from four to sixteen, the performance of value-based methods deteriorates, while PPO-based actor-critic algorithms exhibit substantially greater scalability to the larger action space and maintain performance close to the greedy high-performance reference.}

 \end{itemize}